 Away from the office, Chris is a rowing enthusiast who for over 40 years has trained and competed in all types of boat and crew, and he still enjoys any opportunity to be involved with the sport.
 He is a British Rowing Umpire and a Vice President of the Cambridgeshire Rowing Association as well as a former Senior Coach of Wolfson College Cambridge and Past President of Rob Roy Boat Club.

-Steve McAteer has over 15 years experience as a director and consultant, with significant expertise of strategic management gained from a wide range of organisations.
+Steve McAteer is our Group Chief Operating Officer.
+Steve has over 15 years experience as a director and consultant, with significant expertise of strategic management gained from a wide range of organisations.
 Before assuming his current role, Steve was a director of the organisation responsible for delivering the Business Link and International Trade Services in the East for England, and was accountable as Executive Director for Inward Investment

 The resultant organisation was recognized as the highest performing of its type in the UK, overachieving delivery targets for regional and national government contracts year on year for 7 years.